 Have you ever got goosebumps when you visit ancient cities?
 Well, I believe most people do.
 It’s so interesting how we walk on the streets where people did their daily stuff, like shopping or chit-chatting with their friends, thousands of years ago; today, the place they once called “home” is nothing but a tourist attraction anymore.
 So, our next destination is Naula, an ancient city.
 Unfortunately, we know so little about this place.
 The settlement dates back to the Byzantine period, and it probably served as a port for Leartes, another ancient settlement located away from the coast.
 Naula is in the middle of modern buildings and easy to access.
 When you enter the ruins, you feel like you’re having a break from modernity and traveling back in time.
 The area is not fenced off, and you don’t need to pay an entrance fee.

-Turks considered themselves as the heirs of Romans for a really long time.
-Ottoman Sultans called themselves “Kayser-i Rum” (Ceaser of Rome), and before them, Seljuk Turks founded “Saltanat-ı Rum” (Sultanate of Rome).
-Of course, back then, many empires tried to claim the Roman heritage.
-However, it’s not our topic to discuss these claims.
-Today, there are many Roman ancient cities, fortifications, and towns in Turkey; you can see at least one in almost every province.
+Today, there are many ancient cities, fortifications, and towns in Türkiye; you can see at least one in almost every province.
 Alanya Castle is one of those fortifications.
 A Roman pirate called Tryhos founded a fort in the region around the 2nd century BCE.
 In 64-65 BCE, Romans captured the fort and kept it until Turkish sultans conquered the region hundreds of years later.
 Today, the 6,5-kilometre-long castle offers a memorable tour to visitors.
-The entrance fee costs 30TL.>
+The entrance fee costs 30TL.

 10. A Hidden Gem: Ehmedek Castle